GravityGravity/Billard-Ball-Recognition/README.md

 Ball type labels are processed using kernels for color averaging at the points where circles have been spotted.
 Any circles that have a mean **white** color value are labaled *spot balls* and all others are assumed to be Solid/Striped balls

+###OUTPUT
+This project when ran willout output the following data:
+- Image path passed:
+- Number of potential billard balls detected
+- Coordinates of those billard balls
+- Detected Balls with Edges
+- Detected Balls with unmodified given image